DOE Heat Pump Defense Production Act Program Selectees Project Summaries

 Bard is embarking on a project to expand our Madison, GA facility which will include equipment for additional fabrication capacity and assembly equipment for a new heat pump line.
 The primary expected result of period one is planning and designing the project and beginning construction on the building addition.
 Period two is focused on the completion of the building addition and the installation and start-up of the fabrication and assembly equipment.

 The proposed project is to increase Bard’s manufacturing capacity of heat pumps in response to anticipated growth of heat pump demand in the US market.
-Additionally, we are investing in our existing Madison, GA facility and community by providing good high quality construction jobs and full-time employment, many of which are people who live in disadvantaged or distressed communities.
+Additionally, we are investing in our existing Madison, GA facility and community by providing good high quality construction jobs and full-time employment.

 Project Locations: Sidney, OH; Ava, MO; Lebanon, MO; and Cudahy, WI